Cody-Duncan/ShadyTreeEngine2/Readme.md

 Attack by pressing Q and a direction.

 ######Objective:
-Pickup powerups for special abilties or effects.
+Pickup powerups for special abilities or effects.
 Knock the other boxes off to win.
 Get knocked off 3 times to lose.